automatically generated captions

 00:47:55 and that's something you can do in science it's not necessarily something.

 00:48:00 You can do if you are in other professions some other professions

-00:48:11 but also helps other people seems to me like a worthwhile thing to do I don't worry that you know.
+00:48:11 but also helps other people seems to me like a worthwhile thing to do.
+Are you worried that you know.

-00:48:18 Our technologies and our insides become so advanced that they basically are understandable to Man Oh we talked about.
+00:48:18 Our technologies and our insights become so advanced that they basically are understandable to many we talked about.

-00:48:28 Them and quantum mechanics and now many people have not a clue what is this is
+00:48:28 the quantum and quantum mechanics and you know many people have not a clue what is this is

-00:48:33 and this my death be driving our technology Well yes but I don't do you have a clue of how the Internet works
+00:48:33 and this might yet be driving our technology.
+Well yes but I don't do you have a clue of how the Internet works

 00:48:40 and I don't know nor do I I mean I know how a transistor works sort of yes but do I really know and one of my.